-Leave some cotton loose at the starting side and if you start to run out as you are going across, scrunch up the fabric to make your thread go further.
+Leave some thread loose at the starting side and if you start to run out of thread as you are going across, scrunch up the fabric to make it go further.

-When you have sewn all the way across, leave some extra then push the netting up together along the thread, until the whole width of fabric is gathered into the width of your comb – about 10cms.
+When you have sewn all the way across, push the tulle down together along the thread, until the whole width of fabric is gathered into the width of your comb – about 10cms.
 Now you will start to see the veil taking shape!

-Secure the ends of your threads now the netting is gathered up by either tying a knot or making a couple of oversewn stitches at each end of the gathering.
+Now that the tulle is gathered up, secure the ends of your threads by either tying a knot or making a couple of oversewn stitches at each end of the gathering.

-You might think this looks a bit ugly or messy but in fact the gathered tulle will cover up any odd or white stitching that you are doing and when the veil is in place in your hair, you won’t see it at all.
+You might think this looks a bit messy but in fact, the gathered tulle will cover up any odd or white stitching that you are doing and when the veil is in place in your hair, you won’t see it at all.